 Do you need a backpack design?
 Or is a handheld better for you?
 How much power do you need?
 What is the difference between 2-stroke and 4-stroke engines.
 Read on to learn more…

 Quick Look: Here are the best gas leaf blowers in 2019

-We completed extensive research to provide you with what we consider to be the best gas blowers in the marketplace today – a few of the models listed also made our list of the top rated overall leaf blowers as well.
+I did extensive research to provide you with what I consider to be the best gas blowers in the marketplace today – a few of the models listed also made our list of the top-rated overall leaf blowers as well.

 - Which gas blower is more reliable than others?

 - Are there any unique features worth mentioning?